A Guide to Closing a Limited Company

 - What permissions do I need to close my company?

-- Making your Company Dormant instead of Closing it
+- How to Make a Company Dormant instead of Closing it

 - Do I need to tell HMRC my company has been closed if it never traded?